user-T5MvQ7Hg9q/reQu3Hz230/TTRPG/Untitled.md

 The Treasure Chamber (Where the Dragon Sleeps and holds many treasures.
 Including the Dragon Lance!)

 NPCs
-Dying Paladin - Has Dragon's Claw in his heart.
+Dying Paladin Lady Gabriella - Has Dragon's Claw in her heart.
 Will be dragged there.
-Regent - Wormtongue
+Regent Vashnar - Wormtongue
-Torturer - Has butcher knives
+Torturer Barrdan - Has butcher knives
-Tortured Paladin - Lady Kema.
+Tortured Paladin Dorrick - Dwarf Cleric.
+Lady Kema.
 Verrathrax Dragon - Smaug. ijdel

 Twist of Fate